How to Fix "The Remote Computer Requires Network Level Authentication" - Qiling

 9. Reset Network Settings

-Another reason you could be seeing "The remote computer requires network level authentication" because of misconfigured network settings.
+You're seeing "The remote computer requires network level authentication" because your network settings are misconfigured.
 This can be fixed by resetting your network settings to their default state.

 Here is how to reset your network settings: